bioimagesuiteweb/examples/step09/README.md

 `options.outdir`).

 gulp.src selects and streams a set of files.
-It uses wildcards such as '*' and '**' to select many files or recursive sets of files.
-See [the Gulp docs](https://gulpjs.org/API.html#gulp-src-globs-options) for more info.
+It uses wildcards such as '*' and '**' to select many files or recursive sets of files, see [the Gulp docs](https://gulpjs.org/API.html#gulp-src-globs-options) for more info.
 This is then copied via sending via a pipe to a gulp.dist whose primary argument is the directory in which the files are to be copied.